inanutshell86/javascript30/README.md

-# JavaScript30
-1. JavaScript Drum Kit
-2. CSS + JS Clock
-3. Playing with CSS variables and JS
+# Playing with CSS variables and JS
+1. Friends with CSS
+2. Fun + exprerimental